top of page

 Reporting and Compliance

-The introduction of this law is a testament to New York City's unwavering commitment to public safety and proactive risk management.
-For building owners, adherence to these regulations is not merely a legal requirement but a moral obligation to ensure their properties do not pose a risk to the community.
+The introduction of this law is a testament to New York City’s commitment to public safety.
+For property owners, compliance is not only a legal requirement but also a moral obligation to ensure buildings do not endanger the public.

 Assistance in Compliance